shmilgan/ohwr/doc/startup-guide/wrs-startup_guide.md

 ![Putty - SSH connection](putty-SSH.png)

-Login using the Web Management Interface
+Login using the Web Management Interface (WMI)
 -----------------------

-If you want to access and manage the [WRS] using the web interface, it is necessary to connect the [WRS] manager ethernet port to your local network.
+If you want to access and manage the [WRS] using the web interface, it is necessary to connect the [WRS] manager ethernet port to your local network and obtain the IP as explained in [login via SSH](#login-via-ssh).
 The access should be carried out by a network browser (Mozilla Firefox and Google Chrome supported) as it follows:

 1. Open your browser and type the IP address (i.e. 192.168.1.50) of the [WRS].
 By default, the network IP configuration